dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 reason at all; wherefore ❤ thou, serendipity, did they come to take you away too?

-Explanation of the previous paragraph: It took me 30 years to learn to decouple myself from a dependency on rigidly structured intentionality to inform all my “correct” actions/words — to finally learn how to be spontaneous with words by decoupling myself from an irrational dependency on “rational” cognition more determined by unconscious programming than any legitimate rational thought process — only to be subjugated by a constant deluge of irrationally structured accusations of mental illness by people who only ever knew me as a programmed, unconscious manakin.
+It took me 30 years to learn to decouple myself from a dependency on rigidly structured intentionality to inform all my “correct” actions/words — to finally learn how to be spontaneous with words by decoupling myself from an irrational dependency on “rational” cognition more determined by unconscious programming than any legitimate rational thought process — only to be subjugated by a constant deluge of irrationally structured accusations of mental illness by people who only ever knew me as a programmed, unconscious manakin.

 Fuck y’all, I finally learned to life, but *now* y’all want to stop and frisk every statement I make, while being incapable of